jakobib/mtsr2012/paper.md

 No common definition of social tagging and folksonomies exists among authors and disciplines.
 As terms like social tagging, social indexing, and collaborative tagging are used interchangeably, tagging can be defined as manual indexing on the Web [14].
-The specific type of a tagging systems depends on several parameters [4,8,14].
+The specific type of a tagging system depends on several parameters [4,8,14].

 In particular, tagging properties include:

-source of resources: either supplied by the system or created/collected by users
+* **source of resources**: either supplied by the system or created/collected by users

 * **tagging rights**: who is allowed to assign and modify tags?

 * **tagging support**: for instance recommendations and visible tag descriptions

-* **tag aggregation**: either the set-model where a all users collectively tag an individual resource or the bag-model where each user individually tags a resource
+* **tag aggregation**: either the set-model where all users collectively tag an individual resource or the bag-model where each user individually tags a resource

 * **tag management**: consisting of restrictions on which tags to use, methods